Procedure Guide ·Emergency Vet Visit ·2026

 Coverage Basics

-Most accident and illness policies cover emergency vet visits in full, including the exam fee, diagnostics, treatment, surgery, and hospitalization.
-Accidents are typically covered after a 48-hour waiting period.
-Emergency care for illness conditions follows the standard illness waiting period.
-No referral is needed — you can go straight to the ER.
+Most accident and illness policies cover emergency exam fee, diagnostics, treatment, surgery, and hospitalization.
+Accidents typically covered after 48-hour waiting period.
+Illness conditions follow standard illness waiting period.
+No referral required.

 Red flag · Waiting period